 Months of entry

 Study a unique course supported by Prostate Cancer UK and designed for healthcare practitioners working in or towards a specialist role caring for those affected by prostate cancer.
-During your studies you gain an in-depth knowledge of the management of the disease, reflect on your role as an ambassador for your patients, and develop ideas for service improvement within your practice and workplace.
+During your studies you gain an in-depth knowledge of the management of the disease, develop your advanced communication skills, reflect on your role as an ambassador for your patients, and develop ideas for service improvement within your practice and workplace.

 Information for international students